emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/kurtosis-localnet.md

 - Sign the Guest Book which will create a transaction on `localnet`.

-- Once complete, open your local Axion explorer and you can view the transaction you just created!
+- Once complete, open your local Fermi explorer and you can view the transaction you just created!

 ![Local Explorer Signed Transaction](/docs/assets/kurtosis/local-explorer-signed-transaction.png)

 **Congratulations!
-You've successfully deployed and interacted with a dApp on a local Axion blockchain!** 🎉
+You've successfully deployed and interacted with a dApp on a local Fermi blockchain!** 🎉

 ---

-## Managing Axion Modules
+## Managing Fermi Modules

-The Kurtosis Axion Modules you create will continue to run on your local machine for as long as your Docker engine is running.
+The Kurtosis Fermi Modules you create will continue to run on your local machine for as long as your Docker engine is running.
 This module runs inside of a Kurtosis "enclave" which is an environment isolated from both your computer and other enclaves.
-In practice, this means that you can have multiple independent local Axion clusters running on your machine simply by rerunning the script we executed from the [setup instructions](#setup).
+In practice, this means that you can have multiple independent local Fermi clusters running on your machine simply by rerunning the script we executed from the [setup instructions](#setup).

 ### View Module Status